-Met Film School opened its doors to budding filmmakers eleven years ago, and following its success decided to launch a Berlin campus.
 Met Film School Berlin follows the same ethos as Met’s London School, offering intensive practical filmmaking experience taught by industry professionals in an active film studio.
-Classes are primarily taught in English, in accordance with our accreditation to the University of West London, with a few weekend courses also available in German.
+Classes are taught in English, in accordance with our accreditation to the University of West London.

 Hollywood loves the German capital region: The German film capital has seen International productions such as The Grand Budapest Hotel, Inglorious Basterds, The Hunger Games – Mockingjay and The Reader produced in Berlin to great success.

 Berlin is the perfect backdrop: A diverse city with many contrasting features and architecture, Berlin has played city double for New York, London, Moscow and Paris in the past and continues to be utilised for its enchanting location.

 Studio Facilities: Met Film School Berlin is based at BUFA studios, which has a large green screen and stages for TV productions.
 Berlin is a hub of filmmaking activity, so it also boasts the oldest soundstage in the world, as films started being made 100 years ago.